 Day 5 – Lake Myvatn, Dimmuborgir Fortress and Namaskard Pass

-Dimmuborgir, your next stop is where you will explore a field of peculiar shaped lavar pillars that rise from the earth and their formations may remind you of trolls, elves and other mytchical creatures, even the Icelandic Yule Lads.
+Dimmuborgir is our next stop where we will find a field of peculiar shaped lava pillars that rise from the earth and their formations may remind you of trolls, elves and other mythical creatures.

 Remember to look for the beautiful Northern Lights at night if skies are clear before you turn in to your accommodation.

 We will spend our night in Akureyri.